jesseh/ultra-simple-blog/README.rst

 This is a test project.
 I've focused solely on the backend and done almost no work on the front end.
 In developing this blog I tried to leverage the new class-based views for maximum code efficiency.

+The article content may use Markdown syntax.

+Any urls in the article content to videos at places like youtube, viddler and vimeo will be converted into an embedded viewer.
+See https://github.com/ixc/django-oembed/blob/master/oembed/fixtures/initial_data.json for the list of links that are handled.

 Demo
 ----
 The ultra simple blog is running at http://ultrasimpleblog.appspot.com.